 Maryland Weather: Breezy & Warmer Wednesday...weekend rain

-BALTIMORE- For the rest of the afternoon, expect a mixture of clouds and sunshine across the area.
-High temperatures this afternoon will top out near 50 degrees, with winds blowing out of the west-southwest at 10 to 15 miles per hour with an occasional gust up to 20.

-Tonight, anticipate partly to mostly cloudy skies, then becoming mostly clear late.
-Overnight low temperatures will drop into the upper 30s.
-Winds will be out of the southwest at about 5 to 10 mph.
+BALTIMORE- We are starting our first full day of spring with temperatures in the low to mid 40s.
+Winds are out of the southwest at about 5 to 10 mph.

-Wednesday's forecast calls for partly cloudy skies with highs in the low 60s and a gusty west-southwest wind at 15 to 25 miles per hour.
-There may be some higher gusts near 30 mph, particularly during the mid to late afternoon hours.
+We can expect a mix of sun and clouds through the day with highs hitting the low 60s.
+A blustery west-southwest wind at 15 to 25 miles per hour could gust near 30 mph, particularly during the mid to late afternoon hours.
 The combination of strong, gusty winds and low relative humidity will lead to the potential for high wildfire danger across the state.
 Any fires that develop may spread very quickly given these conditions.

 A couple of late-day showers will be possible as a cold front moves through the region.
-Overall, chances for rain look very small and isolated throughout Wednesday.
-Behind the cold front Wednesday night, temperatures will again drop to around 30 degrees.
+Overall, chances for rain look very small and isolated throughout the day.
+Behind the cold front tonight, temperatures will again drop to around 30 degrees.
 Highs Thursday afternoon will reach the upper 40s to near 50.
 Thursday night temperatures will dip into the upper 20s to around 30 degrees.

 Temperatures will begin to rebound Friday afternoon under a mixture of clouds and sunshine with highs in the low 50s.
 Clouds will rapidly increase by Friday evening, with a good chance for rain from sunset through midnight.
 Widespread rain will overspread the area from the south and west Friday night and through most of the day Saturday as a coastal area of low pressure develops and tracks up the coast.